its-starflow/calc/README.md

 # calc
-A calculator cuz im testing how 2 builda apps
+A calculator cuz im testing how 2 build apps